techascent/tech.ml.dataset/README.md

 ### Parquet Support

 Parquet now has [first class](https://techascent.github.io/tech.ml.dataset/tech.v3.libs.parquet.html) support.
-That means we should be able to load most Parquet files.
-Failure to load a parquet file quickly and accurately with correct missing values is a issue.
+That means we should be able to load most Parquet files and support their full range of datatypes.

 #### Parquet Dependencies